DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 ### Fill out the questionnaire
+Find a description of the core steps below.
+For more detailed descriptions, see the [instructional video](https://www.youtube.com/watch?v=XrI8qYtWSBw ) and the [user guidance](https://guide.ds-wizard.org/en/latest/application/projects/list/detail/questionnaire.html) by DSW.

 Filling out the questionnaire is done in three steps:
 1. Choose the project phase (in the drop-down menu on top of the left navigation pane): Initial DMP (the first version), Midway DMP (revising the DMP and adding more information), or Complete DMP(concluding the project and reporting results).